 Our analyses will be updated when justified by additional observations.
-As more data are received at NODC/WDC, we will also be able to produce higher resolution climatologies for each variable as Boyer and Levitus (1997) have done for temperature and salinity.
+As more data are received at NODC/WDC, we will also be able to produce improved annual and seasonal climatologies for each variable as Boyer and Levitus (1997) have done for temperature and salinity.